airpair/moving-from-sql-to-rethinkdb/post.md

 ### Using RethinkDB in your application

-So far we have look at how RethinkDB differs from working with SQL and RDBMS databases but we have not covered what it is like using each of the options inside your application code.
+So far we have looked at how RethinkDB differs from working with SQL and RDBMS databases but we have not covered what it is like using each of the options inside your application code.
 In this example I will be using Node.js to demonstrate the various differences between the two.

 Below are very basic examples of using rethinkdb, mysql and postgres in Node.js to print the results of the group query.